2020 Annual Conference and Meeting

 April 17-19, 2021

-This Veterinary Herbal Apprenticeship and Retreat is intended to train veterinarians in the use of Western Herbal Medicine.
+Join Drs.
+Laurie Dohmen and Kris August for this Veterinary Herbal Apprenticeship and Retreat, intended to train veterinarians in the use of Western Herbal Medicine.
 This is a comprehensive course including organ system-based Materia Medica, medicine-making, herb walks, self-care and more.
 This course is intended to help prepare the veterinarian to become a board-certified Veterinary Herbalist.
 Each 3-day weekend will include multiple Materia Medica lectures with organoleptic components, an extensive medicine-making lab, and an herb walk to a different part of the Island, plus additional lectures and activities.

 46th Annual IVAS Congress